Riley Motor: British Motor Corporation

-The early 1960s also saw the introduction of the Riley Elf based on the original Mini.
-Again, a Wolseley model (the Hornet) was introduced simultaneously.
-This time, the Riley and Wolseley versions were differentiated visually by their grilles but identical mechanically.
+1961 saw the introduction of the Riley Elf based on the original Mini.
+Again, a Wolseley model, the Hornet, was introduced simultaneously.
+This time, the Riley and Wolseley versions differed visually by their grilles, but were mechanically identical.

-The final model of the BMC era was the Kestrel 1100/1300, based on the Austin/Morris 1100/1300 saloon (BMC ADO16).
-This also had stablemates in Wolseley and MG versions.
-Following objections from diehard Riley enthusiasts, the Kestrel name was dropped for the last facelift in 1968, the Riley 1300.
+The final Riley of the BMC era was the Kestrel 1100/1300, based on the Austin/Morris 1100/1300 saloon (BMC ADO16).
+This also had siblings in Wolseley and MG versions.
+After objections from Riley enthusiasts, the Kestrel name was dropped for the last facelift in 1968, the Riley 1300.

-Between 1966 and 1968, a series of mergers took place in the British motor industry, ultimately creating the British Leyland Motor Corporation, whose management embarked on a programme of rationalisation—in which the Riley marque was an early casualty.
+Between 1966 and 1968, a series of mergers took place in the British motor industry, ultimately creating the British Leyland Motor Corporation, whose management embarked on a programme of rationalisation, in which the Riley marque was an early casualty.
 The badge began to be discontinued in many export markets almost immediately.
 A BLMC press release was reported in The Times of 9 July 1969: "British Leyland will stop making Riley cars from today.
 "With less than 1 per cent of the home market, they are not viable" the company said last night.
 The decision will end 60 years of motoring history.
 No other marques in the British Leyland stable are likely to suffer the same fate "in the foreseeable future".
+The last Riley badged car was produced in 1969, and the marque became dormant.